These Local Hotspots Are Serving Up the Freshest Fish in Town

 Best Upscale: Omakase by Gino

-A time-honored tradition in Japan, omakase (āchefās choiceā) leaves the customers in the hands of the chef and allows for the chefās creativity and technique to shine.
-Itās a beautiful and one-of-a-kind experience, and Omakase by Gino is one of the few sushi restaurants in Orange County that solely revolves around the omakase concept.
-Located in downtown Santa Ana, Omakase by Gino is a 10-seat, fine-dining experience headed by Chef and owner Gino Choi, who orchestrates an innovative symphony of textures and flavors with each course.
+A time-honored tradition in Japan, omakase means “chefās choice,” allowing the chefās creativity and technique to shine.
+Itās a one-of-a-kind dining experience, and Omakase by Gino is one of Orange Countyās only omakase-exclusive restaurants.
+Located in downtown Santa Ana, this 10-seat fine-dining experience is led by Chef Gino Choi.
+Each course is an innovative symphony of textures and flavors, carefully crafted for an unforgettable meal.

 Location: Santa Ana